tomlowndes/tomlowndes.github.io/_posts/2024-05-14-Getting-Shit-Done.md

 # Getting Sh*t Done.

 My issue in life is motivation.
-For 30 years I have been told not to be lazy, stupid, slow and not good enough (mainly as a kid at school).
-But that feeling of not remembering my next job to do, or how to do a task I've not had to do in years has always annoyed me.
-Back at Uni in my 3rd year, I was diagnosed with dyslexia.
-Which explained a lot of my struggles with reading and writing.
+Remembering my next task to do, or how to do a something I've not had to do in years has always annoyed me.

-Since finishing university, one skillset that I have focused on is project management.
+Since finishing university back in 2013, one skillset that I have focused on is project management.
 Putting a system in place to not only help me at work but at home as well.

 #### Bullet Journal